 There are two model components that affect the operation of various sectors.
 A set of R&D levers allows the user to specify improvements in fuel economy and decreases in capital cost for technologies in the sectors (except LULUCF) and in the carbon capture and sequestration (CCS) module.
 These improvements are additional to improvements in the BAU case, and additional to any improvements calculated by the endogenous learning mechanism in response to policies that boost technology deployment.
 The CCS module alters the Industry and Electricity sectors by reducing their CO2 emissions (representing sequestration), increasing their fuel usage (to power the energy-intensive CCS process), and affecting their cash flows.

 Lastly, there are a number of sections that are not part of the model's calculation flow but serve other purposes.
 The "Policy Control Center" is a sheet where the user can conveniently view and set all of the policy levers.
 The "Endogenous Leaning" sheet implements some of the calculations for newer technologies whose advancement is linked to cumulative deployment.
-"Hydrogen Supply" generates the hydrogen used by the demand sectors, using fuel or electricity.
 A Web Application Support Variables" sheet converts many outputs of interest to more commonly-used units (for example, converting BTUs of natural gas to trillion cubic feet of natural gas), so that these variables may be referenced by the web application that powers the online version of the EPS.
 A "Debugging Assistance" sheet provides the means to easily check certain totals that should sum to zero in the absence of bugs.

 This page was last updated in version 3.5.0.